Mary M. Crawford

 Mary Merritt Crawford (February 18, 1884 – November 25, 1972), known as Mollie Crawford, was an American surgeon.
 She was Brooklyn's first female ambulance surgeon, worked as a surgeon in France during the First World War, and co-founded the American Women's Hospitals Service.

 Personal life

 Early life

+Mary Merritt Crawford was born in Manhattan, the third eldest of eight siblings, on February 18, 1884, to Gilbert and Sarah Crawford.
+At the age of 2, she and her family moved to Nyack, where she grew up.
+Crawford's father was a lawyer, and she was initially inspired to follow in his footsteps, until - in high school - she developed an interest in chemistry and physics.
+She graduated from high school in 1899 as her year's valedictorian.

-Mary Merritt Crawford was born February 18, 1884, in Manhattan, one of eight siblings.
-She attended Cornell University, graduating in 1904, and received her medical degree in 1907.
+Crawford attended Cornell University, graduating in 1904, and received her medical degree from the same university in 1907.

 Later years and death

-Shortly after returning from the First World War, Crawford married Edward Schuster.
+Shortly after returning from the First World War, Crawford married Edward Schuster, who had proposed to her via cablegram.
 They had one daughter, Mary (born 1917).

 Crawford retired in 1949, aged 65, and died at New York City's Midtown Hospital on November 25, 1972, aged 88.